Tuurlijk/typo3scan/Readme.md

 This tool scans a folder for any code that is broken or deprecated.
 It's a wrapper around the [TYPO3 scanner library](https://github.com/ohader/scanner) that has been extracted from the TYPO3 v9 core.
 You can scan for deprecations and breaking changes for v7, v8 and v9.

+## Is TYPO3 scan helping you to migrate your TYPO3 site more smoothly?
+Then please consider a sponsorship so I can make this tool even more awesome!
+- Become a patreon on [Patreon](https://www.patreon.com/michielroos)
+- Make a donation via [PayPal](https://paypal.me/MichielRoos)

+Thank you! ♥

 ## Requirements
 The scanner requires **PHP 7.1** or higher to run.
 Why? *Because this tool was written in 2018!* Still running that old site on PHP 5.6?
 Move your extensions over to a system with PHP 7.1+ to scan them.